Matrix Blueprints

 Click “+ Add Job” Button

-Add a Build Job for every preset you have on your game
+Add a Build Job for every export preset in your project.

-If you are publishing to stea, also add the depot ID.
-Deploy to Steam.
+If you are publishing to Steam, don’t forget to add the Depot ID.
+See Deploy to Steam.